 I tried to sit down and write a blog on April 2 to make note of World Autism Awareness Day, but life happened and the blog didn’t.
 Since the entire month of April is Autism Awareness Month I figured I had some time.
 I may even sneak another one this month if I can.

-One of the many things that’s been on my mind to write about in more detail is what brought us to seek an evaluation for Andreas in the first place.
+One of the many things that’s been on my mind to write about in more detail is what brought us to seek an evaluation for our second son in the first place.
 I talk to lots of other moms who fret and worry about developmental milestones and whether or not their toddlers (it’s usually toddlers) are meeting them.
 Sometimes they bring up autism in a hushed kind of way like they might be saying a forbidden word; a new a-word if you will.
 Nobody wants to be the paranoid mom who is seeing problems that don’t exist.
 On the other hand, we’re all so hyper aware of autism these days that nobody wants to be the mom who missed it entirely either.

 I hope that I can maybe ease some minds a little by saying that if it’s one or two things you’re worried about, your kid is probably okay.
 I mean, I’m not a doctor so don’t take my word for it.
-When I initially went to our family doctor about Andreas, I had four pages of notes written down.
+When I initially went to our family doctor about my son, I had four pages of notes written down.
 I wasn’t worried about some thing or other that popped up along the way.

 I wondered about him when he was a baby.